clarissacassels/my-site-portfolio/index.md

 ---
 title: CLARISSA A. CASSELS
-Creative Writer, Bilingual Translator and Conservation Educator
+subtitle: Creative Writer, Bilingual Translator and Conservation Educator
 ---

 As a bilingual professional fluent in English and Italian, with strong academic writing skills in both languages, I bring creativity, precision, and dedication to every project.
 With a background in conservation and education, I specialize in crafting high-quality content that reflects sustainability, inclusivity, and care.